UK Company Dormant vs Active Status for Non-Residents

 • Personal-to-business transfers

-Even minimal activity can change the company’s status from a compliance perspective.
+Even a small activity can change the company’s compliance status.

 This mismatch between filings and banking activity is a frequent trigger for reviews.